Nearly geodesic surfaces are filling: Strongly filling surfaces in hyperbolic -manifolds

 Now let $S\hookrightarrow M$ be an embedded minimal surface of supremum curvature $\lambda_0 \leq \frac{\epsilon_0}{2+\epsilon_0}<1$.
-We want to show $S$ is totally geodesic of genus $<g_0$.
+We want to show $S$ is totally geodesic of genus $<\gn $.
 By Uhlenbeck \cite{ukclosedminSurfaceHyperbolic}, having supremum curvature $<1$ implies that $S$ is almost-Fuchsian, say $(1+\epsilon)$-quasi-Fuchsian.
 By \Cref{huangwangCurvatureupperboundQF},

 If $\epsilon \neq 0$, then \Cref{nearly geodesic are filling} forces $S$ to be filling and hence non embedded.
 Thus $\epsilon=0$ and $S$ is Fuchsian.
-Suppose the genus $\g(S) \geq g_0$.
-If $S$ is an orientable surface attaining the smallest genus in its \cbility class, then \Cref{large Fuchsian component} implies $S$ is filling.
-If $S$ is \cble with a Fuchsian surface of genus $< g_0$, since commensurable Fuchsian surfaces span the same subset of $M$ (i.e., geometrically identical or same $\psltr$-orbit), the immersion $S\hookrightarrow M$ maps some points in $S$ to points in $M$ with multiplicity more than $1$.
+Suppose the genus $\gs \geq \gn $.
+If $S$ is an orientable surface attaining the smallest genus in its \cbility class, then \Cref{nearly geodesic are filling} implies $S$ is filling.
+If $S$ is \cble with a Fuchsian surface of genus $< \gn $, since commensurable Fuchsian surfaces span the same subset of $M$ (i.e., geometrically identical or same $\psltr$-orbit), the immersion $S\hookrightarrow M$ maps some points in $S$ to points in $M$ with multiplicity more than $1$.
 This violates the assumption that $S$ is embedded.
+Thus $S$ must have genus $<\gn $. \end{proof} The following example from Dunfield gives infinitely many closed hyperbolic $3$-manifolds with infinitely many embedded \qf surfaces. \begin{exa} Let $K$ be a Montesinos knot with at least four rational tangles with all $q_i \geq 3$.
+By [\citenum{ouClosedIncompressibleStar}, Corollary 3], $M = S^3 - K$ contains embedded \poi surfaces of every genus $> 1$.
+Let $Y_n$ be $1/n$ Dehn surgery on $M$, and pick $n $ sufficiently large so that $Y_n$ is closed hyperbolic by Thurston's Dehn surgery theorem (e.g., [\citenum{bmIntroductionGeometricTopology}, Corollary 15.1.3]).
+By the proof of [\citenum{ouClosedIncompressibleStar}, Corollary 4(b)], all the surfaces in $M$ remain essential in $Y_n$.
+Since $H_1(Y_n; \Z)$ = 0, none of these surfaces can be fibers or semi-fibers.
+Bonahon-Thurston's theorem \cite{twGeoTop,bfBoutsDesVar} says that \poi surfaces in $M$ is either \qf or virtually fibered.
+Hence, $Y_n$ is a closed hyperbolic $3$-manifold with essential embedded \qf surfaces of every genus $> 1$. \end{exa}

-Thus $S$ must have genus $<g_0$. \end{proof} [\citenum{myVolumeHypGeodesicBoundary}, Theorem 4.2] bounds the number of embedded Fuchsian surfaces in $M$ by the volume of $M$ up to a uniform constant.
-Let $\me_0$ be the set of embedded Fuchsian surfaces.
-There are many non-Haken manifolds $M$ in which case $\ms^E= \emptyset$.
-A uniform quasi-Fuchsian constant lower bound suggests most embedded surfaces are some definite amount away from totally geodesic.
-This can also be measured geometrically using a uniform lower bound on the supremum principle curvature $\lambda_0$, i.e.,
+[\citenum{myVolumeHypGeodesicBoundary}, Theorem 4.2] bounds the number of embedded Fuchsian surfaces in $M$ by the volume of $M$ up to a uniform constant.
+Let $\me_0$ be the set of embedded Fuchsian surfaces and $\me_{\geq \epsilon_0}$ the set of \qf surfaces with constant at least $1+\epsilon_0$ but not any lower.
+The deviation from being totally geodesic can also be measured geometrically using a uniform lower bound on the supremum principal curvature $\lambda_0$, i.e.,